frontity/frontity-embedded/README.md

-# Frontity Embedded Mode - [Proof of Concept]
+# Frontity - Embedded Mode

-> ⚠️ This is only a proof of concept of the Embedded Mode idea, not the real plugin.
-Don't use this in production.
-This mode will be released as part of the upcoming [Frontity WordPress Plugin](https://github.com/frontity/wp-plugins).
-Once it's released, we will remove/update this proof of concept.
+> ⚠️ This plugin is not the final version of the Embedded Mode.
+The final version will be released as part of the upcoming [Frontity WordPress Plugin](https://github.com/frontity/wp-plugins).
+Once it's released, we will remove/update this plugin.
 If you want to know about the release you can subscribe to our newsletter at https://frontity.org.

 ## Install